Just in case SEOs aren’t busy enough, Google is keeping us all on our toes with more core algorithm updates than ever.

 A Brief History of Recent Updates

 In a rare move, Google split its summer 2021 broad core algorithm update (known as the “Page Experience Update”) into two parts released over two months.
-At the same time, Google finalized its user-experience-focused Core Web Vitals update last June, confusing many marketers who attempted to attribute organic traffic changes to one update or another.
+At the same time, Google finalized its user-experience-focused Core Web Vitals update in June 2021, confusing many marketers who attempted to attribute organic traffic changes to one update or another.

 Google’s final 2021 update rolled out in November, giving us more than six months of breathing room before the next one would rear its head.

-In May, Google returned to form with a one-part summer update, which rolled out over the course of a few weeks.
-That means, as of this guide’s updated publish date, any effects from this most recent Google update should already be seen in your site’s performance — for better or for worse.
+In May 2022, Google returned to form with a one-part summer update, which rolled out over the course of a few weeks.

 For a comprehensive look at Google’s core algorithm update history, check out this compilation from Search Engine Land.